wtsi-npg/npg_langqc/docs/background.md

 ### Environment

-The whole application has been containerised with Docker and the development and production instances are hosted on virtual machines in Openstack.
+The whole application has been containerised with Docker and the development and production instances are hosted on virtual machines in OpenStack.

-Deployment has been automated to a degree via Openstack API and Ansible playbook, see the gitlab-hosted `langqc_deploy` project for deployment instructions.
+Deployment has been automated to a degree via OpenStack API and Ansible playbook, see the gitlab-hosted `langqc_deploy` project for deployment instructions.

 ### Authentication